Falyrion/EasyDiscordBridge/README.md

 <a name="overview"></a>
 # Overview
-Connect your game and discord chat!
+This plugin aims to create an easy connection between your in-game and discord chat!
+The focus is on the basic functionalities and a simple setup.

-### Features
+- Messages sent on your discord server will be displayed in the game chat and vise versa.
-- Messages send on your discord server will be displayed in the game chat and vise versa.
+- Show in-game events on your discord server, like game-server start/ stop, player join/ quit, player deaths

-- Show events on your discord server, like game-server start/ stop, player join/ quit, player deaths
+NOTE: This plugin is in a very early stage of development and not been excessively tested yet.

 <a name="setup"></a>
 # Setup